-Consumption of vegetable protein has been associated with improving fertility.
-Eating a variety of vegetables and combining them with a whole grain and/or legumes will ensure you’re getting protein for each meal.
-Some food sources that pack a protein punch are peas, avocado, broccoli, kale, collard greens, spinach, zucchini, sweet potatoes, lentils, black beans, kidney beans, quinoa, teff, steel cut gluten-free oats, chia seeds, hemp seeds, nuts, and nutritional yeast to name a few.
+Consumption of plant protein has been associated with improving fertility and getting enough protein.
+Eating a variety of vegetables and combining them with a whole grain brown rice and/or legumes will ensure you’re getting protein for each meal.
+Some food sources that pack a protein punch are chickpeas, avocado, broccoli, kale, collard greens, spinach, zucchini, sweet potatoes, lentils, black beans, kidney beans, quinoa, teff, steel cut gluten-free oats, chia seeds, hemp seeds, nuts, cashews, tempeh, veggie burgers, and nutritional yeast to name a few.

 How do I include healthy fats?

 Fat used to be the “enemy,” but research has shown that unsaturated fats are actually important components of a healthy diet.
 Unsaturated fats are liquid at room temperature.
 They nourish the cell membranes of cells and assist in the absorption of Vitamin D. Some sources of unsaturated fats include avocado, avocado oil, extra virgin olive oil, nuts, and seeds.
 Trans fats such as fast food and french fries should be avoided.
-They are unhealthy because they increase cholesterol and reduce fertility.
+They are unhealthy because they increase cholesterol, blood pressure and reduce fertility.

 Will I be getting enough nutrients to support fertility?

-Changing your diet to elevate your health can feel quite empowering.
+Changing your diet and meal plans to elevate your health can feel quite empowering.
 Whether you ease into the change over time or do it all at once, eating a plant-based diet can help you feel more energy, improve digestion and it is a natural fertility booster.
 If it helps to see a dietitian or nutritionist, do that too!
-Find your rainbow of foods and reap the benefits and try some new recipes!
+Find your rainbow of foods, reap the benefits and try some new recipes!